anandaworldwide/ananda-library-chatbot/web/CHAT-HISTORY-TODO.md

 - [x] Frontend, when I start a new conversation and get the first answer back, it is supposed to be inserting the provisional title of a conversation into the top of the chat sidebar history, but it's not doing that.
 This is a bug to fix.
-- [ ] Frontend: When a new conversation is started from the home page, the URL is not getting set once the conversation ID is available.
+- [x] Frontend: When a new conversation is started from the home page, the URL is not getting set once the conversation ID is available.
 This broke, it was working before.
-- [ ] Frontend: When a new conversation is established from a fresh start on the home page, it is supposed to insert the provisional title at the top of the chat sidebar, but it's not doing that.
+- [x] Frontend: When a new conversation is established from a fresh start on the home page, it is supposed to insert the provisional title at the top of the chat sidebar, but it's not doing that.
-- [ ] The audio files that are playing back in line might be wrong.
+- [x] The audio files that are playing back in line might be wrong.
 They are not matching up with the transcriptions.
+- [x] **FIXED**: AudioPlayer state persistence across conversations - AudioPlayer components in SourcesList use keys based on `audio_${doc.metadata.file_hash}_${index}`.
+If the same audio file appears in different conversations at the same index position, React reuses the component instance, preserving state like playback position, loading state, secure URLs, and errors.
+Fix: Include conversation identifier in AudioPlayer key generation to ensure fresh instances per conversation.
+- [x] Don't do title generation in @route.ts if the site doesn't require login / doesn't have a conversation sidebar.
 - [ ] **Testing**: End-to-end tests for navigation/sharing/view-only/continuation.
 Run `npm run test:all`; manual QA on
       sites/devices.